 If signing up for an official volunteer visit doesn’t appeal to you, you can also get in the habit of inviting people over for a visit.
 Hosting a meal or catch-up session with friends, family, neighbors and colleagues in the comfort of your own home can be energizing.

 Fighting Loneliness Tactic #11: Pick up the phone

 This one’s super simple yet it can be easy to fall out of habit.
-It’s easy to get caught up in the hustle-bustle of your own life that reaching out to family and friends ends up lower on the priority list.
+It’s easy to get caught up in the hustle-bustle of your own life and reaching out to family and friends ends up lower on the priority list.

-Take initiative and call the people who matter to you.
+Take initiative and reconnect with the people who matter to you.

 If you tend to not pick up calls and someone’s reaching out to you, get in the habit of answering your phone more frequently and take the calls from people you want to connect with.